hidny/PolycubeTransferMatrixAlgoPort/README.md

 The reason I wanted to do it is because I thought the algorithm described in the paper was fast and interesting.

-I also plan to make variants of it that find the number of 2-way rotational symmetries, and the number 2-way reflections.
+I also plan to make variants of it that find the number of 2-way rotational symmetries, and the number of 2-way reflections.

 Based on the thought experiments I've had, I believe that Iwan Jensen's algorithm can be modified to find all the 180 degree rotations of the 2D lattice, and all the 2-way reflections of the 2D lattice.
 I also believe that finding the number of fixed solutions for N squares is more compute heavy than finding the symmetries